Larentalia/book-publishing-social-strategy/README.md

-# 📚   📚 Content Strategy for Literary Publishers
+# Social Media Strategy for Book Publishing

-**A comprehensive community management framework for publishing brands**
+A comprehensive social media marketing framework for book launches.
+This project demonstrates strategic planning, content creation, and data-driven campaign management applicable to any publishing house.

+**Project Type:** Marketing Strategy Framework
+**Industry:** Book Publishing
+**Platforms:** Instagram, TikTok, Twitter, Facebook
+**Timeline:** 12-week launch campaign

+This framework can be adapted for fiction, non-fiction, or specialized genres.

+---

 🎯 Tailored proposal for engaging literary communities on Instagram and TikTok
 💡 Includes market analysis, creative content proposals, and performance metrics